vladimir-alrayyan/vladimir-alrayyan/README.md

 # Hello there! <img src="wave.gif" width="30px" height="30px" />

-I’m a Bachelor's of Computer Science student at the University of Debrecen in Hungary, with a passion for technology, software engineering, and AI.
+I’m a 2nd year Computer Science student at the University of Debrecen in Hungary, with a passion for technology, software engineering, and AI.
 I enjoy exploring new concepts, solving problems, and building projects that enhance my skills.
 Always eager to learn and contribute to exciting tech challenges!

 ## Languages